HelenaCGarry/kesamokki_project/README.md

 # The kesämökki project 🏡:finland:
-Finding the perfect kesämökki is hard, bu not impossible
+Finding the perfect kesämökki is hard, but not impossible

 ## Phase 1
 - find the data